tangbao/NJ-MVC-Appointment-Helper/README.md

 The bot is using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot), please refer to its documentation for more detailed information about docs, deployment, and so on.

+### Questions, Bugs, and Contributions

+You can open an issue or email me (i AT tbis DOT me) directly.
+PR is welcome.

 ## License